Strides

 Speed/Effort

-There is no strict definition on how fast a stride should be.
-The speed is likely to fall somewhere between about 400m and 1500m pace.
+There is no strict definition of how fast a stride should be.
+The speed will likely fall somewhere between 400m and 1500m pace.
 Or about the pace you could maintain for 45 seconds to 6 minutes in a race situation.
 But don't worry too much about exactly how fast you're running.
-As long as it feels "fast, but not flat out" then you're probably in the right area.
+As long as it feels "fast, but not flat out," you're probably in the right area.

 The key is to balance the effort.
-You want to be running fast enough so that you're getting a good turnover, but not so fast that you cannot relax and running form is impaired.
+You want to run fast enough to get a good turnover but not so fast that you cannot relax, and your running form is impaired.

 Duration/Distance

 Each stride should be short enough so that you don't begin to suffer the effects of a prolonged hard effort, which will affect your ability to run with good technique.
-If you are struggling to maintain form, breathing heavily or just suffering in general, then you are definitely running too far or for too long.
+If you're struggling to maintain form, breathing heavily, or just finding things difficult in general, then you're running too far or for too long.

-Having said this there is nothing wrong with repeating strides over a fixed distance, as long as the time it takes to cover that distance is in line with your ability.
-And using a measured distance actually has the benefit that it's much easier to run to a specific point than to monitor elapsed time while running fast.
+Having said this, there is nothing wrong with repeating strides over a fixed distance as long as the time it takes to cover that distance is in line with your ability.
+Using a measured distance has the benefit that it's much easier to run between two points than it is to monitor elapsed time when running fast.

-Another good option when it's not convenient to use distances or monitor time is to work out how many steps you take in a given time and then count out a certain number of steps when performing strides.
+Another good option when it's inconvenient to use distances or monitor time is to work out how many steps you take in a given time and then count out a certain number of steps when performing strides.
+This is my preferred method: I count 30 steps for efforts at 1500-meter pace, 24 for efforts at 800-meter pace, and 18 for efforts at 400-meter pace.
+This is based on an assumption of three steps per second, which is reasonable when running at faster speeds.

 How long you should spend performing a stride will depend on the intensity at which you are performing it.
 The table below gives rough guidelines.

-You may find it useful, particularly for the faster paces, to begin with a rolling start or an acceleration zone.
-The time spent accelerating can also provide a useful opportunity to focus on the stride ahead and to adopt any techniques you wish to employ executing it.
+It may be helpful, particularly for the faster paces, to begin with a rolling start or to use an acceleration zone.
+The time spent accelerating also provides a valuable opportunity to prepare for the stride ahead, considering which technical elements you want to focus on.

 Recovery

-The key with recovery is to take enough after each stride to ensure that you are fully prepared, both mentally and physically, to perform the following one to the best of your ability.
-2-3 minutes is usually sufficient.
-After this time, a significant portion of energy stores will have been replenished.
+The key to recovery is to take enough after each stride to ensure that you are fully prepared, both mentally and physically, to perform the following one to the best of your ability.
+2–3 minutes is usually sufficient.
+After this time, your body will have replenished a significant portion of its energy stores.
 Feel free to recover while jogging if you're doing the strides as part of a longer run.
-Just be sure that you've recovered well enough to attack each stride with full concentration and good form.
+Just be sure you've recovered enough to attack each stride with total concentration and good form.

 Number of Repetitions

-If you're warming up before a race – and to a lesser extent before a training session – then bear in mind some advice that you should also be following for the rest of your warm up: do as little as possible to achieve the intended goal.
-You don't want to do such a large warm up that you end up too exhausted to race well.
-3-5 short strides is probably a good number, although if a race is running late it's a good idea to include a few extra to keep warm and limber.
+If you're warming up before a race—and to a lesser extent before a training session—then bear in mind some advice you should follow for the rest of your warm-up: do as little as possible to achieve the intended goal.
+You don't want to do such an extensive warm-up that you end up too exhausted to race well.
+3–5 short strides is probably a good number, although if a race is running late, it's a good idea to include a few extra to keep warm and limber.

 When to stride

-Ideally strides will be performed when you're warmed up, but still fairly fresh.
-They can be included in various places:
+Ideally, strides will be performed when you're warmed up but still reasonably fresh.
+You can include strides in various scenarios.

 One option is to perform the strides a mile or two into your run, jogging for recovery between each.
-Another option is to perform the strides at specific time or distance intervals.
-E.g. one stride every 5 minutes, or one stride every mile.
+An alternative is to perform the strides at specific time or distance intervals.
+E.g., running one stride every 5 minutes or running one stride every mile.
 This is a great way to break up runs.

-Including a few strides at the end of a warm up can be a good means of ensuring that the full range of motion required for the session/race has been achieved.
+Including a few strides at the end of a warm-up can ensure you practice the full range of motion required for your session or race.
 This will also help you to "tune in" to training or race pace.

-A session composed purely of strides (ignoring warm up and cool down) can be extremely useful in a number of cases, such as when introducing speed into your schedule or when you want to work on technique.
+A session composed purely of strides (ignoring warm-up and cool-down) can be beneficial in several cases, such as when introducing speed into your schedule or when you want to work on technique.

-When strides are the sole focus of your session, and you're performing more than in other situations, then it's important to be sure to take enough recovery.
-It will take slightly longer after each subsequent stride to recover fully and you will get more and more fatigued as the session goes on.
-Remember you want to be fresh and focussed before performing each stride.
-A good approach is to break the session up into sets, with longer recovery between sets than between reps.
-For example, you could perform 4 sets of 5 strides, with a walk back recovery after each rep and an extra 2-3 minutes recovery between sets.
+When strides are the sole focus of your session, and you're therefore performing more than in other situations, then you must take sufficient recovery.
+It will take slightly longer after each subsequent stride to recover fully, and you will get increasingly fatigued as the session continues.
+Remember you want to be fresh and focused before performing each stride.
+A good approach is to break the session into sets, with longer recovery between sets than between reps.
+For example, you could perform four sets of five strides, with a walk-back recovery after each rep and an extra 2–3 minutes recovery between sets.

-It's not uncommon to see athletes performing strides at the end of a session.
-The idea generally being to improve ability to run fast when tired.
+It's not uncommon to see athletes performing strides at the end of a session, the goal being to improve their ability to run fast when tired.

-If you're clear that this is your goal then proceed, but with caution.
+If you're clear that this is your goal, then proceed, but do so cautiously.
 Be aware that practice doesn't always make perfect, but it does make permanent.
-If your form is suffering because you're tired when doing strides, then this can easily filter through to the rest of your running.
+If your form is suffering because you're tired when doing strides, this can easily filter through to the rest of your running.

-Establishing good form when well-rested will have a positive effect on your form when tired, so it's best to focus on strides when you're bursting with energy.
+Establishing good form when well-rested will positively affect your form when tired, so it's best to focus on strides when you're bursting with energy.

 Where to Stride

-The most important thing to consider when choosing where to perform strides is safety.
-When you're running fast you have less time to react to obstacles and you're more likely to be affected by the terrain and weather conditions.
+Safety is the most important consideration when choosing where to perform strides.
+When running fast, you have less time to react to obstacles and are more likely to be affected by the terrain and weather conditions.
 Since you are likely to be concentrating hard on your technique you may also be less aware of the surrounding environment.

 The Track